FrotaLucas/smart-utilities-apis/README.md

 ### Smart Utilities Management System

 The Smart Utilities Management System aims to modernize how utility companies manage and understand gas, water, and electricity consumption through a centralized digital platform.
 As urban environments expand and demand for resources increases, utility companies require modern digital solutions that can scale, adapt, and provide real-time insights.
 This application was born from the motivation to bridge the gap between raw utility data and actionable intelligence, enabling companies to better understand consumption behavior, reduce waste, and enhance service quality.
 It reflects a strong desire to innovate within the utilities sector through technology and sustainable resource management to supporting data-driven decision-making.
-This project is full-stack web application developed with Java Spring Boot.
+This project is full-stack web application developed with Java Spring Boot and Angular.
 [Link to Frontend](https://github.com/FrotaLucas/smart-utilities-management-system)

 ### Update Customer Screen
 Allows editing customer information such as name, family name and birthdate.